 A collaboration between Urban Design Forum and Van Alen Institute, Neighborhoods Now connects New York City neighborhoods hard-hit by the COVID-19 pandemic with firms in our collective network.

-By building interdisciplinary partnerships, Neighborhoods Now has supported local organizations leading their communities’ recovery.
-Nearly two years later, what began as a responsive six-week sprint developed into a platform for enduring partnerships and collective activism.
+By building interdisciplinary partnerships, Neighborhoods Now has supported eleven local organizations across four boroughs in leading their communities’ recovery.
+Over three years, the initiative evolved from rapid, tactical responses to long-term recovery strategies on a wider scale.
+What began as a responsive six-week sprint developed into a platform for enduring partnerships and collective activism.

 In 2022, through Neighborhoods Now: Forward, seven interdisciplinary teams led by community organizations enlivened and programmed public space, provided technical support to small businesses, and strengthened cultural activities.

 Neighborhoods Now: Forward was made possible through a grant from Wells Fargo’s Open for Business Fund.

 We are immensely grateful to the 80+ firms and individuals who mobilized to lend their expertise through this initiative.
 Our participants included architects, urban designers, engineers, lawyers, public health experts, graphic designers, and more.

 Resources & Reports

 In 2020-21, teams addressed immediate needs for social distancing, open air dining, and outdoor programming.
 Teams went beyond design interventions to organize financial workshops for small businesses, draft legal templates, and navigate programs like Open Streets and Open Restaurants.
 Our report details what we learned, what worked, and what challenges remain.

 In 2020, we published a digital toolkit at neighborhoodsnow.nyc, featuring 40+ designs, strategies, and resources created by our Neighborhoods Now teams.